dotlang/language/doc/RFE.md

 ? - What happens for `x= int_nothing // float_nothing // string_int_nothing`?
 what will be output type?

+? - Remove semantics from `_`.
+Make it a convention

 ? - Do we need to simplify structs? https://github.com/ziglang/zig/issues/1250
 If we ban value setting inside a struct, we should do the same inside a module.